BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

         SlurmPlatform.__init__(self, expid, name, config, auth_password = auth_password)
         self.example_platform_parameter = ... # add any platform specific parameters

-As you can see the parent class has an initialization in order invoke all the parent`s methods and attributes into the child (``Slurm_ExamplePlatform``).
+As it can be seen, the parent class has an initialization method to invoke all the parent'`s methods and attributes into the child (``Slurm_ExamplePlatform``).
-In order to override methods from the parent class, we can simply redefine them as shown below, this way we can add new Parameters and/or behaviours, making it possible to add flexibility and restructure a platform for the new needs.
+In order to override methods from the parent class, we can simply redefine them as shown below, this way we can add new parameters and/or behaviours, making it possible to add flexibility and restructure a platform for the new needs.

 .. code-block:: python
     :linenos: